Jordan flag Jordan Beach Holidays

 Good to know:

-You must pay a departure tax of 10 Jordanian dinars in cash at all land border crossings.
+At land border crossings, you must pay a departure tax of 10 Jordanian dinars in cash.

 Safety in Jordan